adobe/spectrum-css/README.md

 ### Individual package releses

-Run `npm run release-all` to release changed individual packages.
+Run `npm run release-all` to release changed individual components.

 ### Monolithic latest release

-Run `npm run release` to release the latest monolithic package.
-Ensure that you update the major version number in the top level `package.json` if any of the individual packages have had a major version bump.
+Run `npm run release` to release the latest monolithic bundle.
+Ensure that you update the major version number in the top level `package.json` if any of the individual components have had a major version bump.

 ### Monolithic backwards-compatible release

 Assuming proper version ranges have been employed, and `npm run bootstrap` has been ran, you can simply run the following:

 ```
-cd packages/spectrum-css-compat
+cd bundles/spectrum-css-compat
 npm run release
 ```